Sionis stopped talking for a few minutes after recalling the fate of Xer’Thraxis.

 My job, my way to help defeat the Legion… it was behind that desk.

-The Loremaster looked at Sionis, seemingly shocked.
-To think that this powerful mage had purposely not gone to Argus seemed almost unfathomable.
-He scribbled the last few notes down, then leaned back in his chair and ran his hands through his still-damp hair.
+Vestria looked at Sionis, seemingly shocked.
+To think that this powerful mage had purposely not gone to Pulkaan seemed almost unfathomable.
+She scribbled the last few notes down, then leaned back in her chair and ran her hands through her still-damp hair.

-“So you just worked in an office during the largest demon invasion of our time?”
+“So you just worked in an office during the largest invasion of your time?”

 Sionis frowned, then shrugged.
 “When you say it like that…”